 iii.
-Additional plans have been established for specific groups of employees (Department Directors, , attorneys, etc.) as approved by the City Manager and authorized by Board of Directors.
-Existing plans of this type are administered by the Director of Human Resources who is responsible for ensuring Plan documents, administrative functions and contribution levels are implemented.
-Questions regarding such plans may be directed to the Director of Human Resources.
+Additional plans have been established for specific groups of employees (Department Directors, attorneys, etc.) as approved by the City Manager and authorized by Board of Directors.
+Existing plans of this type are administered by the Chief People Officer who is responsible for ensuring Plan documents, administrative functions and contribution levels are implemented.
+Questions regarding such plans may be directed to the Chief People Officer.
 See City of Little Rock Resolution No. 10733.
 These plans include:

-Plan Participant Employee Contribution Required Employer Contribution Vesting Schedule City Manager Mayor 12% 17% Immediate Dept. Dir./Asst.
-City Manager (Nationwide) 7% 15% - lump sum in January Immediate Dept. Dir./Asst.
-City Manager (ICMA) 7% 15% - lump sum in January Immediate
+Plan Participant Employee Contribution Required Employer Contribution Vesting Schedule City Manager 12% 17% Immediate Dept. Dir./Asst.
+City Manager (Nationwide) 7% 15% Immediate Dept. Dir./Asst.
+City Manager (ICMA) 7% 15% Immediate